 - You have severe pain

-- You have loss of feeling somewhere in your body
+- You have a loss of feeling somewhere in your body

 At some point, you may need physical therapy to restore flexibility and strength to your muscles.
 Doing your exercises as prescribed can improve your chances of a complete recovery.
 Most people can return to all their regular activities within a few months.